gregswindle/eslint-plugin-crc/README.md

   </tbody>
 </table>

+### CRC Models make design analysis easier

+CRC models are meant to be scannable, readable, and comprehensible.
+They're useful for "Agile" teams and workflows, since they don't require a lot of time to create or understand.

+CRC models focus on the **purpose** of classes instead of their **mechanics**, and (ideally) describe them in non-technical terms.
+CRC models can provide another perspective on software product improvement, since "experience pollution" and technical tunnel-vision often obscure simpler design possibilities.

+#### CRCs and UML

+I'm a big fan of the UML, and I use it often for formal design proposals and documentation.
+But when I don't need a first-order logical transformation of a product, CRC models work well.

 ### CRC models are great for refactoring

 CRC models are simple to read, write, and update.
 Because of their simplicity, CRC models are useful for determining why software might be difficult to extend or change.

-Maintaining and extending software over time can become challenging.
-Tasks that should be simple become harder to complete.
-For example, adding a new content type to your Blog means you have to change methods for finding, displaying, and saving content.

 CRC Models can help you pinpoint where problems might be, and reveal potential improvements to your design.

-### CRC Models make design analysis easier

-Unlike UML diagrams (which I love, by the way), CRC models are meant to be scannable, readable, and comprehensible.

-CRC models focus on your class's **purpose** instead of its **mechanics**, and describe it in non-technical terms, if possible.
-CRC models should provide another perspective on your software, since "experience pollution" often prevents us from seeing simpler design possibilities.

 #### An example of a bloated controller